-- He co-founded the Magazine for the RIT Mechanical Engineering Association.
+- Co-founded the Magazine for the RIT Mechanical Engineering Association.

-- He suggested to name the main gate as “U Lu Paw Gate” (after the famous cartoon character from “Burma Star”).
+- Suggested to name the main gate as “U Lu Paw Gate”

-- He organized ad hoc “mini-festivals” for the freshers and the junior students.
+- Organized ad hoc mini-festivals for the freshers and the junior students.

-- He worked for Sittaung Paper Mill and PCIC.
+- Worked for Sittaung Paper Mill and PCIC.

-- After retiring from government service, he founded a successful business.
+- After retiring from government service, he founded a successful business named “Ya Tha Cho“.

 The following are some who remembered the contributions of U Win Thein very well.

 - U Tin Maung Aye (M69),

 Member of RIT Annual Magazine, and